 Influenced by Greek Mythology and British Monarchy alike, the royal blues and striking golds combine as a tactful display of affluence and style.

 An expansive square of meticulously designed pure silk.
-Tightly woven and luxuriously smooth, the vibrant colours with pop a subtle sheen.
+Tightly woven and luxuriously smooth, the vibrant colours pop with a subtle sheen.
 Refined edges inhibit fray and make the square look great no matter how it is folded and worn.

 We encourage you to pair your pocket square with anything you wish.
 Traditionally, this would pair incredibly well with a navy jacket, the blues tying in monochromatically with flairs of gold separating the design.
-Other jackets including blacks, greys and other blues, light and dark, would also look good with this.
+Other jackets, including blacks, greys and other blues, light and dark, would also look good with this.

 Details and Care

 - Hand-rolled Edges

 We strongly recommend a gentle, cold hand wash and drip dry.
 Because of the nature of natural and organic fabrics there are small fibres and slubs in the fabric that can lift the print in tiny spots with washing and general wear.
 Please follow washing instructions to minimise this effect.
 Do not rub or ring.